Our Team

 Christiane Jenkins

-I’m almost 8 years into recovery, and have come a long way since walking into support services feeling exhausted, ashamed, and terrified.
+I’m 9 years into recovery, and have come a long way since walking into support services feeling exhausted, ashamed, and terrified.
 When I quit drink and drugs, I thought I was going to be missing out on something.
 But I didn’t realise what I was going to gain.

 I found confidence when I started volunteering for SUIT in 2018, supported by peer-led staff and volunteers, and I was encouraged to take on a position of guidance to clients, providing advice and delivering outreach.
 It gave me worth and value knowing that my experiences, however difficult, could support others suffering as I had, and give them optimism and ambition.